Annapreto23/TangoSIDM_DMFraction/data/Observational_datasets/raw_data/README_Pizagno_2007.md

 > Caution!
 We estimated the stellar mass within the half-mass radii by dividing by 2 the total stellar masses.
-To convert from half-mast radii to half-light radii we follow de Graaf et al. (2021) (https://arxiv.org/pdf/2110.02235), and Suess et al. (2019) (https://arxiv.org/pdf/1910.06984) who have concluded that half-light radii are larger than half-mass radii by typically 25%.
+To convert from half-mass radii to half-light radii we follow de Graaf et al. (2021) (https://arxiv.org/pdf/2110.02235), and Suess et al. (2019) (https://arxiv.org/pdf/1910.06984) who have concluded that half-light radii are larger than half-mass radii by typically 25%.